jdorn/json-editor/README.md

 These caveats are described in detail below.

-In addition to the keywords defined in the specification, JSON Editor adds 4 custom keywords which allows you to adjust the generated HTML form in various ways:
+In addition to the keywords defined in the specification, JSON Editor adds 3 custom keywords which allows you to adjust the generated HTML form in various ways:

-*  editor
 *  options
 *  template
 *  vars